bitovi/academy/src/advanced-typescript/scripts/README.md

 By default, the script will log the object containing the CodeSandbox link, If you wish to have the links outputted to a folder use `--output`.
 If the folder is not there, the script will create it.
 The result will be written to a file called `generated.codesandbox-links.json`

+> Note: Currently the script does not check if the file already exists, if it does it will be overwritten

 ```sh
 node ./ --output="example"
 ```